-SIR reported flat SSS(1) and a SSS(1) decline of 0.7% for the SIR Restaurants in Q2 2019 and YTD 2019, respectively.
+SIR reported SSS(1) declines of 3.5% and 1.7% for the SIR Restaurants in Q3 2019 and YTD 2019, respectively.
 SSS(1) are typically impacted by changes in guest traffic and average cheque amount.
 Other factors are identified below.

-SIR believes that recent SSS(1) have been impacted by specific factors impacting consumer behaviour related to spending at full-service restaurants, especially in Ontario.
+SIR believes that recent SSS(1) have been impacted by certain factors impacting consumer behaviour related to spending at full-service restaurants, especially in Ontario.

-SIR believes that the recent rapid growth of delivery services in commercial foodservice has impacted the number of full-service restaurant visits.
+SIR believes that the recent rapid growth of delivery services in commercial foodservice has negatively impacted the volume of guest visits to full-service restaurants.
 In addition, due to the nature of take-out and delivery orders, guests who choose these options are unable to order alcoholic beverages, which has contributed to a decline in beverage sales at SIR restaurants.

 Effective December 18, 2018, Ontario introduced new impaired driving laws, including higher mandatory fines and/or imprisonment for many alcohol-impaired driving offences.
 In addition, the new legislation gives police officers the authority to demand roadside breathalyzer tests from any driver without reasonable grounds.
-While SIR supports the initiative to eliminate impaired driving and remains dedicated to responsible alcohol service, SIR believes that the introduction of stricter legislation has contributed to lower alcoholic beverage sales in restaurants.
+While SIR supports the initiative to eliminate impaired driving and remains dedicated to responsible alcohol service, SIR believes that the introduction of stricter legislation has contributed to lower alcoholic beverage sales in full-service restaurants.

-SIR believes that there was a slowing of growth in the Ontario full-service dining sector during 2018.
 On January 1, 2018, minimum wage in Ontario increased by 23%.
+To help offset the increased labour costs, most Ontario restaurants increased their prices, which SIR believes has contributed to a decline in full-service restaurant visits.

-At the same time, most Ontario restaurants increased their prices to mitigate the impact of this large wage increase on their earnings.
-Subsequent to these events, Ontario restaurant guests appear to be dining out less frequently, as evidenced by Statistics Canada data.
+Subsequent to these events, Ontario restaurant guests appear to be dining out less frequently.
+According to Restaurants Canada data, real commercial food service sales in Ontario declined 0.2% in 2018 and expected to rebound only slightly in 2019.

 SIR also believes that growth in restaurant sales are correlated with consumer confidence, which declined in 2018, particularly in the last quarter.
+The Consumer Confidence Index recovered somewhat in the first five months of 2019.

-Jack Astor's, SIR's flagship Concept Restaurant brand, which contributed approximately 70% of Q2 2019 Pooled Revenue, had flat SSS(1) in Q2 2019 and a SSS(1) decline of 0.9% in YTD 2019.
-SIR completed renovations at two Jack Astor's restaurants in both Q2 2019 (the location at the intersection of Yonge and Bloor streets in downtown Toronto, and the location near Toronto Pearson International Airport in Etobicoke, Ontario) and Q2 2018 (one location in London, Ontario and the location at 10 Dundas East entertainment complex in downtown Toronto), which resulted in the closure of these restaurants for a combined total of 18 days in Q2 2019 and 21 days in Q2 2018.
-YTD 2019 SSS(1) were impacted by the renovations of two Jack Astor's locations in Q1 2019 (Kanata and Mississauga, Ontario) and two Jack Astor's locations in Q1 2018 (Dartmouth, Nova Scotia and London, Ontario), resulting in the closure of these restaurants for an additional 20 days in Q1 2019 and 15 days in Q1 2018.
+Jack Astor's, SIR's flagship Concept Restaurant brand, which contributed approximately 70% of Q3 2019 Pooled Revenue, had SSS(1) declines of 3.9% and 1.9% in Q3 2019 and YTD 2019, respectively.
+SIR completed renovations at one Jack Astor's restaurant in Q3 2019 (the location at the CF Shops at Don Mills in Toronto), which resulted in the closure of this restaurant for 20 days during the quarter, compared to a partial renovation at one Jack Astor's location in Q3 2018 (Kingston, Ontario), which resulted in the closure of this restaurant for eight days in Q3 2018.
+Q3 2019 SSS(1) also reflect adverse winter weather conditions relative to the same quarter in the prior year, and a late start to the patio season in Q3 2019 relative to Q3 2018 due to cooler temperatures and higher amounts of precipitation.
+In addition to the aforementioned closures that impacted SSS(1) in Q3 2019, YTD 2019 SSS(1) were impacted by the closure of four Jack Astor's locations for renovations (Kanata and Mississauga, Ontario, the location at the intersection of Yonge and Bloor streets in downtown Toronto, and the location near Toronto Pearson International Airport in Etobicoke, Ontario), for a combined total of 38 days, compared to four Jack Astor's renovations completed in YTD 2018 resulting in the closure of these restaurants for a combined total of 36 days during the period.
 YTD 2019 SSS(1) were also negatively impacted by a tornado in the Ottawa area in September of 2018, which resulted in the closure of all three Ottawa area Jack Astor's restaurants for up to three days.